2026 Big Ten women's basketball tournament

-The 2026 Big Ten women's basketball tournament (branded as the 2026 TIAA Big Ten Women's Basketball Tournament for sponsorship reasons) is an upcoming postseason women's basketball tournament for the Big Ten Conference of the 2025–26 NCAA Division I women's basketball season which takes place from March 4–8, 2026.
-The tournament will be held at the Gainbridge Fieldhouse in Indianapolis, Indiana.
-The tournament winner will receive an automatic bid to the NCAA tournament.
+The 2026 Big Ten women's basketball tournament (branded as the 2026 Allstate Big Ten Women's Basketball Tournament for sponsorship reasons) was a postseason women's basketball tournament for the Big Ten Conference of the 2025–26 NCAA Division I women's basketball season which took place from March 4–8, 2026.
+The tournament was held at the Gainbridge Fieldhouse in Indianapolis, Indiana.